kaka-lin/autonomous-driving-notes/LiDAR/lidar_basic.md

 - `Angular resolution`

-    A critical parameter which controls the density of the point-cloud is the angular resolution of a LiDAR sensor.
+    `A critical parameter which controls the density of the point-cloud is the angular resolution of a LiDAR sensor`.
 It defines the number of laser beams the sensor can project into its FOV. *For the Velodyne HDL 64E with its 64 individual beams, the vertical resolution is at ≈0.4° while the horizontal resolution is at ≈0.8°* based on the number of scans over a full rotation of the mirror.
 In order to track features such as curb-sides or a bicycle frame, a very fine angular resolution both in the horizontal and vertical direction are needed.

 - `Number of points`